 I’d like to thank Shelby for taking the time to speak with me!

-– Slow rate of progression: I didn’t start to walk until 19 months old and ‘bum-shuffled’ until then
+– Slow rate of progression: I didn’t start to walk until 19 months of age.
+Prior to that, I ‘bum-shuffled’

-– I was able to walk short distances, wearing custom-made leg splints, until age 10
+– Able to walk very short distances, wearing custom-made leg splints, until age 10

-– I would fall over a lot as a child
+– Fell over a lot as a child

-– I could never walk up or down steps or stairs
+– Never able to walk up or down steps or stairs

 – I am now completely non-ambulant and use a powered wheelchair

-– I have a severe ‘S’ shaped scoliosis (curvature of the spine), which has not been surgically corrected
+– Severe ‘S’ shaped scoliosis (curvature of the spine), which has not been surgically corrected

 – Education: I attended mainstream school, then continued onto college (A-Levels) and later university, completing a degree in Art & English Literature

-It may be helpful to talk to other parents of children with a similar condition.
-If this is something you think would be beneficial for you, ask your care advisor or neuromuscular consultant who will assist.
+It may be beneficial to talk to other parents of children with a similar condition.
+If this is something you think might be helpful, ask your care advisor or neuromuscular consultant.

-There is no right or wrong answer.
-Only you can decide what is best for your child.
-It is also important to consider siblings, as they should be included in any discussions you have as a family.
+It is important to consider siblings, as they should be included in any discussions you have as a family.
 However, I would strongly advise against telling siblings more about the condition than the affected child.
-Any information you choose to share with your children should be fair and equal, regardless of the gap in age.
+Any information you choose to share with your children should (in my opinion) be fair and equal, regardless of age gaps.

 When deciding if, when and how to tell your child of their diagnosis, consider: